 2. Variable Tyre Wear

 One of the most obvious symptoms of your wheels’ incorrect alignment is uneven tyre wear.
 The tread wear should be uniform across the tyre when the wheels are properly aligned.
-If the wheel has a wrong alignment, the tyre on one side of the tire wears away more quickly than the other, and the tread depth will differ noticeably.
+If the wheel has a wrong alignment, the tyre on one side wears away more quickly than the other, and the tread depth will differ noticeably.
 Unchecked erosion could result in one edge having absolutely no tread.

 Is your car experiencing a tug in one direction or another when travelling on a straight road?
 Try travelling directly on the road with no bends or curves.
 It’s a frequent fallacy that you should keep your hands off the wheel and drive the car straight.
-Don’t entirely remove your hands from the driving wheel when testing.
+Do not entirely remove your hands from the driving wheel when testing.

-Just maintain control of the wheel, and see if you must utilize both hands to maintain a straight line.
+Just maintain control of the wheel, and see if you must utilise both hands to maintain a straight line.
 Even while you’re travelling on a straight road, your car may drift or pull to one side if your wheels are not well aligned.
 The car may be moving in a separate direction altogether if the wheels are not pointing in the same direction.

 4. The Squeaking of Your Tires

-When you turn a curve or make a sharp bend, misaligned wheels can also cause your tires to screech.
+When you turn a curve or make a sharp bend, misaligned wheels can also cause your tyres to screech.
 This is because the wheels’ misalignment prevents the tyres from making appropriate contact with the pavement.
 This can also result in uneven wear of the tread.

 5. A crooked steering wheel

 A crooked steering wheel may indicate that your wheels are out of alignment if not centred when travelling straight.
 This occurs due to the wheels not being pointed in the same direction, which tilts the steering wheel when travelling straight.
-The average cost to fix the wheel alignment of the wheel can vary depending on several factors, such as the make and model of the vehicle, the severity of the misalignment, and the labour rates of the repair shop.

 Inspect the condition of the tyre and wear